exploratory-io/book/tutorials/flight3.md

 ## Scrape another data from Web

+In the opened dialog, give it a name like 'carrier_lookup' and type the URL below into URL input field.

 To scrape the data and import, you want to do basically the same thing as you did before.
-Create a new data frame by selecting 'Write custom R script' from the dropdown menu under '+' sign right next to 'Data Frames' text in lefthand side pane.
+You can select 'Import Remote Data' from the dropdown menu under '+' sign right next to 'Data Frames' text in lefthand side pane, and select 'Scrape Web Page' menu.

 ![](images/scrape-web-data-menu.png)